veritrans/veritrans-android/documentation.md

 * With the help of saved_token_id and card detail execute api call for getToken.
 * Gettoken api call gives new token_id,
 * If secure flow is available then we will get redirect_url which will take user to browser for 3d secure validation.
-* After successfull validation we are making charge api call.
+* After successful validation charge api is being called.

 ## Bank transfer flow
 ### 1) Using core flow